joanms/recipe-database/README.md

     7. Ensure that all the recipe details have been saved in the database.

 4. Searching for Recipes
-    1.
+    1. Enter various search terms in the search bar.
+    2. Ensure that all recipes with those words, and only recipes with those words, are displayed in the results.
+    3. Click on each image on the home page.
+    4. Ensure that all recipes in that category, and only recipes in that category, are displayed in the results.
+    5. Select allergens in the allergen dropdown menu on the home page and click on Search.
+    6. Ensure that all recipes without those allergens, and only recipes without those allergens, are displayed in the results.

 5. Viewing Recipes
     1. Click on the 'View All Recipes' link in the navbar.
     2. Ensure that all recipes in the database are listed on the page that loads.
     3. Click on each recipe in the list in turn
     4. Ensure that all the recipe details are displayed correctly on the page that loads.
-    5. Click on each category link on the homepage.
-    6. Ensure that all recipes in the category are listed correctly on the page that loads.
-    7. Click on each recipe in the list in turn
-    8. Ensure that all the recipe details are displayed correctly on the page that loads.

 6. Editing Recipes
     For all recipes:
     1. Click on the Edit button at the bottom of a page displaying a recipe.